allan-tulane/fa-23-recitation-07-kkmitchell7/answers.md

 - **4)** What is the worst case number of times we need to call reachable to determine if a graph is connected?

-Once because reachable determines all of the reachable nodes...
+Once because reachable determines all of the reachable nodes and if we're missing any nodes connected to any one node, the graph isn't fully connected.

 - **5)**